 It was, indeed, possible to repeal switchblade and other knife bans.
 Having proved those defeatists wrong, we have never looked back.
 Since 2010 we have been going gangbusters, proving again and again that Knife Rights can do what was once though impossible:

-Map and List of Accomplishments
+List of Accomplishments

 Knife Rights has also been active in federal and state courts protecting and advancing knife owners’ rights.
 Never backing down from a challenge, our first lawsuit filed five years ago took on New York City’s persecution of retailers and tens of thousands of knife owners carrying common pocketknives.
 While that lawsuit is still ongoing, we’ve been involved in one way or another with a dozen other lawsuits or trials where knife owners’ rights were imperiled.
 We have been on the prevailing side in every one!

 Knife Rights is The One Getting It Done™ for knife owners in America.
 With the generous support of many of you reading this, our success is unprecedented, unparalleled and unrivaled.

 However, we cannot rest on our past wins.
 The fight continues and it takes money to accomplish what we do.
 Your donations are the engine that drives us forward.

 Help celebrate a decade of Knife Rights’ unprecedented achievements by making a donation or joining to become a member.